 Why Are These Exams and Evaluations Required?

-Each separating, retiring member or veteran of the armed forces is eligible to have a one-time evaluation to determine if there are any service-related medical conditions.
+Each separating, retiring member or Veteran of the U.S. Military is eligible to have a one-time evaluation to determine if there are any service-connected medical conditions.
 Follow-up examinations are occasionally required to update the status of previously documented medical or psychological conditions.
-Determination of veteran’s disability rating will be made by Veterans Benefit Administration (VBA) based upon your medical report or psychological evaluation.
+Determination of a Veteran’s disability rating will be made by Veterans Benefits Administration (VBA), which is based upon your medical or psychological examination.

 What is a Disability Benefits Questionnaire (DBQ)?